Barrett Ruud

-Barrett James Ruud (born May 20, 1983) is a former American football linebacker in the National Football League (NFL).
-He was drafted by the Tampa Bay Buccaneers in the second round of the 2005 NFL Draft and also played for the Tennessee Titans, New Orleans Saints and Houston Texans.
-He played college football at Nebraska, where he was let go as the inside linebackers coach in 2023.
+Barrett James Ruud (born May 20, 1983) is an American football coach who serves as inside linebackers coach for the Atlanta Falcons in the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers in the second round of the 2005 NFL draft and also played for the Tennessee Titans, New Orleans Saints and Houston Texans.
+He played college football for the Nebraska Cornhuskers, where he was the inside linebackers coach from 2018 to 2022.

-Early years
+Early life

 Ruud attended high school at Lincoln Southeast High School in Lincoln, Nebraska.
 He was a four-year letterman and a two-time all-state honorable mention selection in basketball.

 He helped his team compile a 48–2 record and Class A state titles in 1998, 1999, and 2001.
 He was a two-time All-American by the Omaha World-Herald and earned All-American honors as a linebacker from Prep Star and Student Sport.

 Ruud also played halfback and set school career records with 2,988 rushing yards and 54 touchdowns.

 He also was a two-time super-state pick and was named offensive player of the year, defensive player of the year and prep athlete of the year by the Lincoln Journal Star.

+Ruud's great-grandfather Clarence Swanson played college football for Nebraska from 1918 to 1921 and is an inductee of the College Football Hall of Fame.

 College career

-Ruud played college football at the University of Nebraska becoming a third-generation Husker football player in the process.
+Ruud played college football at the University of Nebraska–Lincoln becoming a third-generation Husker football player in the process.
 He earned numerous honors while there including 2004 Third-team All American, 2004 First-team All-Big 12, 2003 Second-team All-Big 12, and 2002 All-Big 12 honorable mention among others.
 He finished his career starting 37 of 50 games finishing with a school record 432 career tackles.

 Professional career

 Tampa Bay Buccaneers

-Ruud was drafted by the Tampa Bay Buccaneers in the second round of the 2005 NFL Draft.
+Ruud was selected by the Tampa Bay Buccaneers in the second round of the 2005 NFL draft.
 As a rookie, he played in all 16 games recording 17 tackles.
 In 2006, he started 5 of 16 games after injuries to Shelton Quarles and Ryan Nece and finished with 57 tackles.

 In 2007 Ruud became a full-time starter after the team cut longtime starter Quarles.
 He finished the season starting all 15 games he played in, recording 114 tackles and two interceptions.
 He remained the Buccaneers starter through 2008 and ended the season totaling 137 tackles, three sacks and two interceptions.